nickpgill/emscdc/patronage.md

   2. The patronage is given to activities that either take place in developing countries or mainly have participants form developing countries;

-  3. The main topic of the activity should be Mathematics (pure and applied) or Computer Science;
+  3. The main topic of the activity should be Mathematical Sciences;

   4. Applicants may submit all relevant information by filling the form below;